Divine Empowerment in an “Inclusive” Age: The Baptism of the Holy Spirit in Acts 2

 These all continued with one accord in prayer and supplication, with the women and Mary [Miryam] the mother of Jesus, and with His brothers.
 Acts 1:14

 The LORD uses men and women.
-In different ways, yes, but don’t let anyone tell you, if you are a woman reading this, that there’s no place for you in the ministry.
+In different ways, yes, but (if you are a woman reading this) don’t let anyone tell you that there’s no place for you in the ministry.
 That simply isn’t true.
-If He has given you a voice, you have something to say, so long as it lines up with the Word of G-D. Most of the people in the Upper Room were men.
+If He has given you a voice, you have something to say, so long as it lines up with the Word of God.
+Most of the people in the Upper Room were men.
 The women were outnumbered.
 But they were most certainly included.

 God chose this group of men and women to be present to receive the inaugurating outpouring of the fire of the Holy Spirit because they were faithful in prayer and they were willing to obey!